 "That sounds like a good plan."

-"Okay, uncle.
+"All right.
 We'll be back as soon as we can, everyone!
 Have your spears and nets ready."

 "Don't worry," said Talele, "we sea fuglans can dive for a pretty long time without needing to come up for air."